 Do Jr. Raider coaches complete safety training?

 Yes.
 All of our football coaches complete online training through USA Football.
 This training includes concussion and heat-related illness training.
-We are also working to offer our coaches first aid and CPR training this year.
+We are also working to offer our coaches first aid and CPR training in the near future.
 All cheer coaches complete concussion training on an annual basis.

 Does my child have to attend conditioning?

 Yes, our governing body, Mid-Michigan Pony Football League (MMPFL), requires that each participant complete a set number of hours of conditioning prior to participating in practice.
 Missing any days of conditioning will require that your child finishes conditioning before joining his/her team for normal practices.

 When will practices occur?

 Practice schedules are determined by each team’s coaching staff.
 Once the school year has begun, 4th-6th graders may practice up to six hours a week, no more than two hours per practice.
 7th-8th graders may practice up to eight hours a week, no more than two hours per practice.
 Regular practices begin mid-August and may continue through the end of October depending on grade level.